Ryukyuans: Arts

-The techniques of self-defense and using farm tools as weapons against armed opponents—called karate by today's martial artists—were created by Ryukyuans who probably incorporated some gong fu and native techniques from China into a complete system of attack and defense known simply as ta (literally meaning "hand").
+The techniques of self-defense and using farm tools as weapons against armed opponents—called karate by today's martial artists—were created by Ryukyuans who probably incorporated some gong fu and techniques from China into a complete system of attack and defense known simply as ta (literally meaning "hand").
 These martial arts varied slightly from town to town, and were named for their towns of origin, examples being Naha-te (currently known as Goju-Ryū), Tomari-te and Shuri-te.

 The Kabura-ya (Japanese signal arrow) still has a ceremonial use for house, village or festival celebration in Okinawa.

 It is considered that the rhythms and patterns of dances, like Eisa and Angama, represent legends and prehistoric heritage.
 Ryūka genre of songs and poetry originate from the Okinawa Islands.
 From the Chinese traditional instrument sanxian in the 16th century developed the Okinawan instrument sanshin from which the kankara sanshin and the Japanese shamisen derive.

 Women frequently wore indigo tattoos known as hajichi on the backs of their hands, a sign of adulthood and talisman to protect them from evil.
 These tattoos were banned in 1899 by the Meiji government.
-In remote districts their katakashira off-center topknot, similar to Yami and Filipinos of Malay descent in Mindanao and elsewhere, among men and women also disappeared in the early 20th century.
+In remote districts their katakashira off-center topknot, similar to that of the Yami and some Filipino ethnic groups, among men and women also disappeared in the early 20th century.

 The bashôfu, literally meaning "banana-fibre cloth", is designated as a part of Ryukyu and Japan "important intangible cultural properties".
 The weaving using indigenous ramie was also widespread in the archipelago, both originated before the 14th century.

 Originally living in thatching houses, townsmen developed architecture modeled after Japanese, Chinese and Korean structures.
 Other dwellings suggest a tropical origin, and some villages have high stone walls, with similar structural counterpart in Yami people at Orchid Island.

-For the listed categories of Cultural Properties see; archaeological materials, historical materials, crafts, paintings, sculptures, writings, intangible, and tangible.
+For the categories of Cultural Properties, see the following lists: archaeological materials, historical materials, crafts, paintings, sculptures, writings, intangible, and tangible.